davidmam/bs32012-base/week1.md

 There will be at least one formal lab meeting during the week, and no more than two.
 This should (given the anticipated numbers) allow everyone a chance to take on the roles of presenter, chair, and minute taker.

+## Mitochondrial sequences
+You should use the [NCBI interface to the nucleotide database](http://www.ncbi.nlm.nih.gov/nuccore) to identify complete mitochondrial genomes for appropriate species.
+Think about which species you may wish to consider (wild mammals found in Scotland).
+As you select species ensure you record the full scientific name, any sequence accession numbers and some notes about the species.
+This should be done as a collaborative effort.
+With the ability to work together using Git, you can build up a series of small pages, with links, that give a summary of each species chosen.